ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/introduction.md

 </CH.Code>

-Use the new methods in instead of the `authResult` class property, which can be removed now.
+Use the new methods instead of the `authResult` class property, which can be removed now.

 ---